 When indexing websites, search engine bots (spiders) pay attention to the back-end website code used to program and build the site.

 If the code is excessive, dirty, or not compatible with various browsers (e.g. Firefox, Safari, Chrome, etc) or platforms (e.g. laptop, smartphone, tablet, etc) then a website will more than likely be ranked lower than another similar site with code that works on any system or browser.

 - Black-Hat Tricks

 Does the website use deceptive tricks to gain search traffic?

-Search engines today program their spider robots to recognize deceptive website practices used to gain better ranking in search engines.
+Search engines today program their spider bots to recognize deceptive website practices used to gain better ranking in search engines.

-Some of the more well-known practices are, door-way pages, keyword spamming, link spamming, duplicate sites/content, as well as many other deceptive practices used to gain better ranking.
+Some of the more well-known tricks are, door-way pages, keyword spamming, link spamming, duplicate sites/content, as well as many other deceptive practices used to gain better ranking.